flaviopsouzajr/flaviopsouzajr/README.md

 ## Hi there 👋

 My name is Flavio and I have Bachelor degree in Information Systems, I am currently living in Barueri-SP.
-I like programing and my goal is to create awesome websites and applications that solve real world problems.
+I like programing and my goal is to create awesome websites and applications that solve real world problems and enhance the user experience.
 Currently, I am looking for an opportunity as Junior Front-end developer.

 ## Here's some of the stuff I like to use